Cacti/plugin_webseer/README.md

 ## ChangeLog

+--- 1.1 ---
+* feature: Changes to facilitate i18n by contributors

 --- 1.0 ---
 * issue#4: Resolving issues with Servers display
 * issue#5: Remote incorrectly assumes communications from the CLI